massgov/mayflower/patternlab/docs/a11y-checklist/images.md

 This method is only appropriate for a fully decorative image that doesn't convey any content, such as a banner image in a page or section.

-📋 No attributes to override its original role, `role="img"`, and/or deliver text alternative information, `aria-label` or `alt`.
+📋 This methods offers no attributes to override its original role, such as `role="img"`, or any other way to deliver alternative information, such as `aria-label` or `alt`.

 It's not recommended to use this method to present content such as a *linked image + text* unit unless it's absolutely certain the image never deliver its unique information.
 That is hard to be certain with templates in CMS to optimize use of templates.